 The Enable Admin window is for users who have logged on to the Switch on the normal user level, and wish to be promoted to the administrator level.
 After logging on to the Switch, users will have only user level privileges.
 To gain access to administrator level privileges, the user will open this window and will have to enter an authentication password.
-Possible authentication methods for this function include TACACS/XTACACS/TACACS+/RADIUS, user defined server groups, local enable (local account on the Switch), or no authentication (none).
+Possible authentication methods for this function include TACACS/XTACACS/TACACS+/RADIUS, defined server groups, local enable (local account on the Switch), or no authentication (none).
 Because XTACACS and TACACS do not support the enable function, the user must create a special account on the server host, which has the username "enable", and a password configured by the administrator that will support the "enable" function.
-This function becomes inoperable when the authentication Control > Enable Admin: To view the following window, click Security > Access Authentication Control > Enable Admin:
+This function becomes inoperable when the authentication policy is disabled.